wajeht/commit/README.md

   @git push --no-verify
 ```

-3. Now run a single command after any changes in `git` project
+3. After making changes in your `git` project, run this single command to push them:

 ```bash
 $ make push